 This was also Alex’s High School’s Homecoming weekend…

 Alex is the lead percussionist in the band.
 Below is video of the drum-line in the parade on Friday night.
 Alex is in the middle of the three snare drummers in this video Jim took.
 Later they played at the game and then afterwards drove to St. Louis to make the race which was very early the following morning.
 It was a full weekend.

 Carrie came to St. Louis to run her first 5K.
 She almost didn’t make it to the race because of road closings due to the marathon.
 Sometimes the hardest part, is just getting to the starting line.
 We are really proud of her.
 She did great!
 I was so moved that she wore her LIFE Runner shirt while helping at Camp Barnabas this summer as well as during her race in St. Louis.
 Carrie has run her own marathon with all she has gone through in life.
 She is a marathoner Mom.

-At our pre-race banquet we Skyped in our Singapore Chapter of LIFE Runners.
-They lead the group of 250 LIFE Runners and their families in the LIFE Runner Creed.
+At our pre-race banquet we Skyped in our Singapore Chapter of runners.
+They lead the group of 250 their families in our Creed.
 This occurred at 7:45 pm CST Saturday night.
 It was 9 am Sunday morning in Singapore…amazing!